HrbrIO/HarborES6Driver/README.md

 `Beacon.transmit({ beaconMessageType: 'TEST_MSG', data: {...});`

 `beaconMessageType` is application dependent, as is the `data` you send.
 Some foghorn and tug implementations may require specific message types and data schema, so check your documentation.
+If you include `dataTimestamp` then this value will be used instead of the current time:

+`Beacon.transmit({ beaconMessageType: 'TEST_MSG', dataTimestamp: 12345678. data: {...});`

 ## Configuration Options